August 2021 | latest update: 08.09.2023 | by Lili

 Facebook shopping is getting a facelift.
-The social media giant has recently announced its plans to take selling features to the next level and enhance the shopping experience across its apps Facebook, Instagram and WhatsApp.
+The social media giant has announced its plans to take selling features to the next level and enhance the shopping experience across its apps Facebook, Instagram and WhatsApp.

 The Facebook Shop function allows businesses to create a virtual storefront with interactive shopping for their customers complete with purchasing.